Contributions for the kaon pair from $\rho(770)$, $\omega(782)$ and their excited states in the $B\to K\bar K h$ decays

 For the $P$-wave $K\bar K$ system along with the subprocesses $\rho\to K\bar K$ and $\omega\to K\bar K$, the distribution amplitudes are organized into~\cite{prd101-111901,epjc80-815,plb763-29}

 with

-where $F_K$ is employed as the abbreviation of the vector time-like form factors in eqs.~(\ref{def-F-u})-(\ref{def-F-ud}) and gain different component for different resonance contribution in the concerned decay processes from to the expressions of the eqs.~(\ref{def-F-u})-(\ref{def-F-ud}).
+where $F_K$ is employed as the abbreviation of the vector time-like form factors in Eqs.~(\ref{def-F-u})-(\ref{def-F-ud}) and gain different component for different resonance contribution from to the expressions of the Eqs.~(\ref{def-F-u})-(\ref{def-F-ud}) in the concerned decay processes.
 Moreover, we have factored out the normalisation constant $C_X$ to make sure the the proper normalizations for the time-like form factors for kaon, and $C_X$ are given by

-The Gegenbauer polynomial $C^{3/2}_2(\chi)=3\left(5\chi^2-1\right)/2$ for the distribution amplitudes $\phi^{0}$ and $\phi^{t}$, and the Gegenbauer moments have been catered to the data in ref.~\cite{plb763-29} for the quasi-two-body decays $B\to K\rho\to K\pi\pi$.
+The Gegenbauer polynomial $C^{3/2}_2(\chi)=3\left(5\chi^2-1\right)/2$ for the distribution amplitudes $\phi^{0}$ and $\phi^{t}$, and the Gegenbauer moments have been catered to the data in Ref.~\cite{plb763-29} for the quasi-two-body decays $B\to K\rho\to K\pi\pi$.
 Within flavour $SU(2)$ symmetry, we adopt the same Gegenbauer moments for the $P$-wave $K\bar K$ system originating from the intermediate states $\omega$ and $\rho$ in this work.
 The vector time-like form factors $F^t_K$ and $F^s_K$ for the twist-$3$ distribution amplitudes are deduced from the relations $F^{t,s}_K(s)\approx (f^T_{\rho}/f_{\rho})F_K(s)$ and $F^{t,s}_K(s)\approx (f^T_{\omega}/f_{\omega})F_K(s)$~\cite{plb763-29} with the result $f^T_\rho/f_\rho=0.687$ at the scale $\mu=2$ GeV~\cite{prd78-114509}.
 The relation $f^T_\rho/f_\rho\approx f^T_\omega/f_\omega$~\cite{jhep1608-098} is employed because of the lack of a lattice QCD determination for $f^T_\omega$.

 In PQCD approach, the factorization formula for the decay amplitude ${\mathcal A}$ of the quasi-two-body decays $B\to \rho h\to K\bar K h$ and $B\to \omega h\to K\bar K h$ is written as~\cite{plb561-258,prd89-074031}